VoltanFire/PrimeBank/README.md

 # PrimeBank
-wanted a tool to compute and store prime numbers up to alot using python
+Wanted to make a tool to compute and store prime numbers up to a lot using python

+Began 27/09/2022